Want to look more rested? Here’s How.

 By Dr. Valerie Tokarz

-In college my friends would frequently ask me, “what are you mad about?” or “why are you go tired?”
+In college my friends would frequently ask me, “what are you mad about?” or “why are you so tired?”
 The reason?
 The muscles between my eyebrows were in overdrive from concentrating on my studies (with no end in sight)!

 Was there anything I could do to make me look less tired (or as they would tell me, rid myself of the “resting bitch face!”).
 The answer?
 Botox® - a neruomodulator medication that is an FDA approved treatment to temporarily improve the appearance of moderate to severe forehead lines, frown lines between the brows, and crow’s feet lines in adults.

-Botox works by temporarily stoping the signal that goes from your nerve to the muscle.
+Botox works by temporarily stopping the signal that goes from your nerve to the muscle.
 Used by many specialties for a variety of reasons, it stays local to the area injected, which makes it safe!
 It’s a protein familiar to the body, so you’re very unlikely to have a reaction to the injections as it doesn’t travel through your bloodstream to other muscles or organs.

 So, why do it?

 By softening the motion between your eyebrows, those muscles can relax and will allow the eyes to appear more “awake” and provide you with an overall happier appearance.
 This is nice for those of us who take out stress on the muscles responsible for facial expression!
 Take a moment and view some Before/Afters on our website.

 Often we blame Botox for the fake look we see in several famous people (Meg Ryan, Courtney Cox, Kardashian’s, etc).
 In reality, they’ve had A LOT MORE than just a few needle sticks! in those cases they’ve had significant plastic surgery and too much filler causing them to lose the normal depressions around their eyes and mouth, taking away from their natural facial contours.
 Botox, used in a manner intended to soften muscles, will give a “natural” rested appearance.